Master's Programme in European Studies, Humanities Track

 Graduates of the programme receive the degree Master of Science in European Studies.
 You will be prepared to pursue a career within European administration, as an analysist or investigator within the cultural sector.
 You will have a solid foundation for careers within cultural administration, independent cultural organizations, NGOs, and international administration in e.g. the United Nations or the European Union.

-The Department of Political Science, is located in Campus Haga, which lies right in the city centre of Gothenburg, the second largest city of Sweden.
+The Centre for European Studies belongs to the Department of Political Science and is located in Campus Haga, which lies right in the city center of Gothenburg, the second largest city in Sweden.

 In addition to personal development and an increased understanding of the outside world, studying abroad gives you a sharper resume with international experience.
 Students who have studied abroad have and continue to develop characteristics such as adaptability, the ability of initiative and ability to handle unexpected situations.
 In addition, you improve your language skills and gain an international network of friends for life!